dyrii/dyrii-user-guide/docs/10_Troubleshooting_Support.rst

 Contact us
 ----------
-If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+If you require further assistance please visit support.dyrii and click on “Submit a Ticket” and a technical support person will reply back to you.